pukkapies/dl-imperial-maths/assignments/week_6/final_assignment.md

 This final assignment covers the remainder of the course.
 The aims for the assignment are:
 * Design, build, train and test a generative model of your choosing for the CelebA dataset
-* Explore more of Tensorflow or PyTorch’s functions for data processing
+* Explore more of Tensorflow or PyTorch’s functions for data processing and model building
 * Write a report to summarise the research work carried out for this assignment
 * Provide example generations from your trained model